VOLTTRON/volttron/docs/source/deploying-volttron/multi-platform/multi-platform-rabbitmq-deployment.rst

    this behavior.

 #.
 Multi-Platform RPC and PubSub - Configure :term:`VIP` address of all remote instances that an instance has to connect
-   to in it's `$VOLTTRON_HOME/external_discovery.json` and let the router module in each instance manage the connection and take care of the message routing for us.
+   to it's `$VOLTTRON_HOME/external_discovery.json` and let the router module in each instance manage the connection and take care of the message routing for us.
 In RabbitMQ-VOLTTRON, we make use of the :ref:`Federation Plugin <RabbitMQ-Federation>` to achieve this behavior.